 Leave out the red pepper flakes if you don’t like a medium spice level.
 Add 1/2-1 teaspoon sriracha if you like it hotter!

-This post contains affiliate links, though products are ones I use personally and recommend.
+This post may contain affiliate links, though products are ones I use personally and recommend.
 When you purchase anything using my links, it costs you absolutely nothing extra, but it does give Paleobailey.com a little financial support which helps to keep this blog running.
 Thank you for your continued support, both with your dollars and your interest.